TalkingQuickly/talkingquickly.github.io/_posts/2015-04-02-what-id-tell-myself-about-startups.md

 1. Building things is awesome, don't get too caught up with the whole "Lean Startup Landing Page" mindset

 1. Lean Startup is awesome, but it's a pamphlet not a book, read the first few chapters and you'll get the idea.
-Four steps to a the epiphany is more technical and probably a better book
+Four steps to the epiphany is more technical and probably a better book

 1. Most startup advice is terrible and the good advice is usually obvious.
 Everyone will give different advice, trust your gut